If you’re looking for capital to purchase or renovate real estate, then you’ll want to narrow down your search for business loans.

 Let’s learn more.

 A residential mortgage can come in two garden varieties—a 15-year term and 30-year term.
-Unlike residential mortgages, therefore, commercial loan real estate terms can fall within a wide range depending on which type of loan you opt for.
+Unlike residential mortgages, commercial loan real estate terms can fall within a wide range depending on which type of loan you opt for.

 Hard money loans will have much shorter terms with repayment terms ranging from one to five years long.
 Since these options are so short-term, they’re best suited for investment opportunities like fix and flips, where you buy and dispose of a property within a short period of time.
 These loans can also work as construction loans and renovation loans when you can’t qualify for bank funding.